When I get all revved up and passionate, sometimes some of this stuff genuinely makes me mad.

 I mean, we've got other plans.

-I don't tell anybody, though.
+Don't tell anybody, though.

-I can I don't even know why I have to whisper.
+I don't even know why I have to whisper.

-Uh they go to other websites to find out what we actually say.
+They go to other websites to find out what we actually say, so I don't have to whisper.

-This is done at rushlimbot.com.
+This is done at rushlimbaugh.com.

 Simply log on and sign up.

-We have some audio sound bites.
+We have some audio soundbites.

 So let's go to the audio tape.

-Uh question from Miles O'Brien.
+Question from Miles O'Brien.

 Do you want to recant it, or is that how you feel?